eclipse-volttron/volttron-core/DEVELOPING_ON_MODULAR.md

 poetry install
 ```

-* Create a working branch off of 'develop'
+* Create a working branch off of the 'develop' branch
 * Make a code change
 * Run tests